 The effect of astaxanthin supplementation on performance and fat oxidation during a 40 km cycling time trial

-Brown, Daniel R. and Warner, Ashley R. and Deb, Sanjoy K. and Gough, Lewis A and Sparks, S. Andy and McNaughton, Lars R. (2020) The effect of astaxanthin supplementation on performance and fat oxidation during a 40 km cycling time trial.
+Brown, Daniel R. and Warner, Ashley R. and Deb, Sanjoy K. and Gough, Lewis A. and Sparks, S. Andy and McNaughton, Lars R. (2020) The effect of astaxanthin supplementation on performance and fat oxidation during a 40 km cycling time trial.
 Journal of Science and Medicine in Sport.
 ISSN 1440-2440

 Text

-Brown et al. 2020 - asta and cycling 40km TT.pdf - Accepted Version Restricted to Repository staff only until 3 July 2021.
-Download (1MB) | Request a copy |
+Brown et al. 2020 - asta and cycling 40km TT.pdf - Accepted Version Download (1MB) |

 Abstract